A generic, easy to configure makefile for use with Arduino development.

 targetbuilds the target

-uploadupload the previous built target (but doesn’t build it)
+uploadupload the previous built target (and builds it as necessary)

 cleanremoves intermediate build files for the target only

-boardsDisplay a list of available board types (and valid valies for `BOARD`).
+boardsDisplay a list of available board types (and valid values for `BOARD`).

 monitorSerial monitor.
 Actually, it starts `screen` on the serial device.